The handle slipped out of his hand with such force that it crashed through the thin-screen TV.

 Blood.
 It held blood.

-He drained the bottle before he even realized he’d reached for it, and this blood… this blood was like nothing he’d known, rich and filling and calming, and as he lowered the empty bottle from his lips, he realized the shakes had left his limbs.
-Finally.
+He drained it before he even realized he’d reached for it, and this blood… this blood was like nothing he’d known, rich and filling and calming, settling around that hunger in his soul and finally calming it down, and as he lowered the empty bottle from his lips, he realized the shakes had left his limbs.
+He felt like himself.
+He felt sane.

 “Yes, but not as many as you were meant to kill.
 You were intended to be madness, uninhibited and unhinged, so that by the time I found you, the dead would be innumerable.
 Yet you have only killed three.”